xcat2/xcat-core/docs/source/advanced/networks/infiniband/driver_and_installation.rst

 IB Driver Preparation and Installation
 ======================================

-XCAT provides one sample postscript to help you install the **Mellanox OpenFabrics Enterprise Distribution** (OFED) Infiniband Driver.
-This shell script is ``/opt/xcat/share/xcat/ib/scripts/Mellanox/mlnxofed_ib_install``.
-You can use this script directly or just refer to it then change it to satisfy your own environment.
-From xCAT2.11, XCAT offers a new version of mlnxofed_ib_install(i.e. mlnxofed_ib_install.v2).
-From the perspective of function, the v2 is forward compatible with v1.
-But the v2 has different usage interface from v1. it becomes more flexible. we still ship v1 with XCAT **but stop support it from xCAT2.11**.
-We recommend to use mlnxofed_ib_install.v2.
+xCAT provides sample postscripts to help you install the Mellanox OpenFabrics Enterprise Distribution (OFED) Infiniband Driver.
+These scripts are located in ``opt/xcat/share/xcat/ib/scripts/Mellanox/``.
+You can use these scripts directly or change them to satisfy your own environment. **xCAT 2.11 drops support of mlnxofed_ib_install and recommends using version 2 of the script: mlnxofed_ib_install.v2**.

 .. toctree::
    :maxdepth: 2